-If you are concerned about an issue, consider discussing it with a nurse care manager.
+If you are concerned about an issue, consider discussing it with an Aging Life Care Professional.
 These professionals can sit down with you, and your family member, to talk about the issues.
 Together, they can help you develop a short-term plan and a long-range plan that is safe and workable for everyone.

 If you want to bring up sensitive topics, we suggest the following:

-If you feel a change is urgently needed, then maybe it’s best to call in an appropriate professional: the doctor, a lawyer, or a nurse care manager.
+If you feel a change is urgently needed, then maybe it’s best to call in an appropriate professional: the doctor, a lawyer, or an Aging Life Care Professional.
 They have experience dealing with these situations and can remain objective.
 What seems like a crisis to you may in the larger scale of things be an acceptable risk for your elder.
 Or, this may be a true emergency.

 In times past, extended families lived closer to each other.
 We also had tight-knit communities to help with elder care issues.
 Not so anymore.
 Frequently, adult daughters and sons are working.
 They may even live thousands of miles away from their aging parents.
 With such changes in the family structure, as a society we need to rethink ways to care for our oldest members so everybody’s lives can function smoothly and well.